Public Holidays in Croatia 2026 – Catholic, National & Public Holidays

 Overview of Public Holidays in Croatia

 Public holidays in Croatia consist of religious celebrations and national commemorations.
-Many holidays stem from Catholic observances such as Easter and Christmas, while others mark important historical milestones like Statehood Day and Independence Day.
+Many holidays stem from Catholic observances such as Easter and Christmas, while others mark important historical milestones like Statehood Day and Victory & Homeland Thanksgiving Day.
 During public holidays, most offices, banks, and schools are closed, and families participate in traditional festivities and church services.

 List of Public Holidays in Croatia (2025)